-While on a fishing trip, Harry Baldwin (Ray Milland) and his family hear an explosion and realize that Los Angeles has been leveled by a nuclear attack.
-Looters and killers are everywhere.
-Escaping to the hills with his family, he sets about the business of surviving in a world where, he knows, the old ideals of humanity will be first casualties.
-Not one to give up, he holds up a store for supplies and hides the family in a cave.Written by
+While on a fishing trip, Harry Baldwin (Ray Milland) and his family hear an immense explosion and realise the awful truth; Los Angeles has been leveled by a nuclear attack.
+Mayhem and madness are everywhere.
+Escaping to the hills with his family, he sets about the business of surviving in a world where, he knows, the old ideals of humanity will be its first casualties.
+Not one to give up, Harry doors things to make sure his family has a chance at surviving.Written by

 A family struggles to survive the anarchy in a world devastated by nuclear war.
 This is a believable story by the standards of the time it was produced; the possibility of a nuclear winter had not yet been considered.
 There are no bands of mutants roaming around eating the survivors, just ordinary criminal types.
 Yes, I'm afraid that circumstances like that do bring such people out of the woodworks.
 Ray Milland's character makes intelligent, and sometimes hard, decisions to ensure his family's survival.

 32 of 40 people found this review helpful.